NDecision/Banzai/README.md

 ####Node/FuncNode Usage
   * Override PerformExecute/PerformExecuteAsync to perform operations on the subject.

   * Override ShouldExecute to determine if the node should execute.

-  * PerformExecuteFunc/PerformExecuteFuncAsync - Function property that accepts a function to perform on the subject.
+  * <b>PerformExecuteFunc/Async</b> - Property that accepts a function to perform on the subject.

-  * ShouldExecuteFunc/ShouldExecuteFuncAsync - Function property that accepts a function to determine if the node should be executed.
+  * <b>ShouldExecuteFunc/Async</b> - Property that accepts a function to determine if the node should be executed.
+Not strongly typed.

+  * <b>AddShouldExecute</b> - Extension method to set ShouldExecuteFunc or ShouldExecuteFuncAsync in a strongly typed manner.
+Has to be done this way to enable variance.

 Example of overriding to provide functionality